Can Shadow Calling Improve SDR/Sales Productivity?

 Adam integrates learning in two ways: through written scripts and documentation, and constant feedback.
 Because the salesperson has one mentor who is constantly:

-• Taking them on live sales calls to showcase how they carry out the conversation with prospects and customers.
+- Allowing them to monitor live sales calls to showcase how they carry out the conversation with prospects and customers.

 By doing this, the newbie SDR will not only learn the sales techniques from the experienced salesperson quickly but will also understand the intention behind using a certain approach.